Tomaree Lodge

-Tomaree Lodge is a heritage-listed former military camp and hospital and now residential disability accommodation at Shoalhaven Road, Shoal Bay, Port Stephens Council, New South Wales, Australia.
+Tomaree Lodge is a heritage-listed former military camp and hospital and until 2015 was residential disability accommodation at Shoalhaven Road, Shoal Bay, Port Stephens Council, New South Wales, Australia.
 It was designed by the NSW Government Architect's Office and built from 1942 by the NSW Department of Public Works for the Commonwealth Government.
 It was formerly known as the Tomaree Head Army/RAAF Camp.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Tomaree Headland is situated at the southern entrance to Port Stephens.
 Tomaree Lodge is located in a range of ten predominantly single-storey weatherboard ex-World War Two Australian Army garrison camp buildings on the western foreshore of the headland.
 Tomaree National Park occupies the remainder of land on Tomaree Head.
 DADHC land in this vicinity includes the ten buildings used for accommodation (c.
 1941), the Recreation Hall, the Administration Block (c.
 1980s) and staff cottages, as well as 8.8 hectares of terraced and landscaped land on the western side of the headland.
 DADHC-owned land in the vicinity accommodates a range of structures including a swimming pool, work sheds, a fisheries laboratory, and at least two relics associated with Fort Tomaree (Tomaree Head Fortifications), namely the surf battery and the footings for a torpedo tube.

 The Port Stephens area, including Tomaree Head, is part of land occupied by the Worimi Aboriginal language group.
 Captain Cook noted Tomaree Head in 1770 when he was travelling along the NSW coast.
 Following European settlement to the east coast of NSW from 1788, Port Stephens's rich resources were harvested; fishing and cedar getting were the main industries in the early nineteenth century.
 Port Stephens was occupied by the Australian Agricultural Company from 1824.
 Point Stephens lighthouse was erected in 1864 to provide safe entrance to Port Stephens.

 Under the Crown Lands Alienation Act 1861, Tomaree Head was declared a reserve; it was used for recreational purposes and occasional squatting from the 1860s until the 1930s.

 In 1932, Alfred Ernest Dickenson made an application for a special lease of Tomaree Head to graze goats.
 Dickenson's lease was withdrawn in 1947, with the site having been used for health purposes since this time.
 In the interim, however, Tomaree Head played an important role in the defence of Australia during the Second World War.

 In March 1942, General Douglas MacArthur was appointed the supreme commander of the South West Pacific sector, "with authority over all allied naval, land and air forces in the theatre".
 This appointment effectively meant that MacArthur had control of the Australian forces.
 At this time, Port Stephens, including Tomaree Head, was developed as a World War Two military base by a joint Australian Army-United States Navy defence venture.